Frederick Douglass Kirkpatrick: Musician

 In 1968, soon after the assassination of Dr. Martin Luther King, Kirkpatrick recorded an album with Jimmy Collier, Everybody's Got a Right to Live, for Smithsonian Folkways Recordings.
 The collection of songs from the civil rights era is also available by download, cassette, or CD.

 In 1969 Kirkpatrick was featured on Alessandro Portelli's L'America Della Contestazione (I Dischi del Sole) singing "Bourgeois School", a rewrite of Lead Belly's "Bourgeois Blues".

 Brother Kirkpatrick sang "Bring 'Em Home" and "Give Peace a Chance" on stage with Pete Seeger at the enormous anti-Vietnam War march and rally on November 15, 1969, in Washington, DC, inspiring an audience of more than half a million people.

 In 1972, Kirkpatrick recorded Ballads of Black America (FW07751), as lead singer and guitar, with Pete Seeger, playing banjo, and Jeanne Humphries on bass.
 This was also for Smithsonian Folkways Recordings.
 He wrote and composed the songs about leading figures of black history, after learning at a 1969 performance in a Brooklyn school, that black children had few books and music that taught about the contributions of their people to the United States and the world.
 Kirkpatrick's ballads honor seven leaders, including Harriet Tubman, Paul Robeson, and Martin Luther King Jr., and the Deacons for Defense and Justice.

 In 1974, Kirkpatrick and Seeger appeared on "Pete Seeger and Brother Kirk Visit Sesame Street", the first album based on the Sesame Street TV show containing original music.
 Kirk and Seeger performed folk songs, children's songs, and original compositions, accompanied by Big Bird, Oscar the Grouch, and a chorus of children.

 Known as Reverend Douglass Kirkpatrick, he continued to write and perform songs, accompanying himself on guitar.
-In 1975 he performed his song "The Ballad of Frank Wills" on WNYC.
+In 1975 he performed Ron Turner's 1972 song "The Ballad of Frank Wills" on WNYC.
 It was about the break-in at Watergate and ultimate resignation of President Richard M. Nixon, from the perspective of the security guard who found the first evidence.
 This was part of Kirkpatrick's full performance on Dave Sear's Folk and Baroque radio program, WNYC, which aired January 1, 1975.
+This song was used in Episode 3 of the 2022 TV miniseries White House Plumbers.

 Kirkpatrick founded and hosted the Louisiana Folk Fest, to pull communities and families together and preserve their music.
 In 1978 the event was recorded by Smithsonian Folkways, the third recording Kirkpatrick made with them.
 It featured gospels and spirituals, sung by family and friends.